01 of 08

 If you're tired of shoveling your driveway and bundling the kids up in their snowsuits, Biscayne National Park is just the getaway you need.
-This underwater paradise offers warm weather, water sports, and a sunny retreat far away from snowmen and blustery weather.
-And mid-December marks the beginning of Florida's dry season so it's the perfect time to visit!
+This watery paradise offers warm weather, water sports, and a sunny retreat far away from snowmen and blustery weather.
+And mid-December marks the beginning of Florida's dry season so it's the perfect time to visit.

 Others looking to dive right in should check out various boating and snorkeling tours offered.
 Most are around three hours, though tours for scuba diving are much longer.
 Instead of succumbing to December's cold weather and runny noses, you get to swim with mountainous star coral, yellow snapper fish, manatees, angelfish, and more.

 No one said you can't go camping or swimming in December, so lose the Gortex and slip into the comforts of a diving suit for a very different winter's retreat.Continue to 5 of 8 below.

 Natural erosion helped create Bryce Canyon National Park, one of the most spectacular national parks in the country.
 Giant sandstone creations, known as hoodoos, attract more than one million visitors annually.
 But if these visitors aren't seeing them covered with snow, they are missing something truly beautiful.

 The hoodoos stand like giant skyscrapers in a large rock city.
 These amber and pink-colored formations make you feel as though you've traveled back in time when prehistoric creatures roamed the lands.
 And their colors are only enhanced when layers of puffy, white snow sparkle atop them.